omadav/similarity_summation/README.md

 # Exploring the role of stimulus similarity on the summation effect in causal learning

-This is the repository with all the data and stimuli used by Perez, San Martin & Soto in the paper "Exploring the role of stimulus similarity in the summation effect in causal learning", published in Experimental Psychology.
+This is the repository with all the data and stimuli used by Perez, San Martin & Soto in the paper "Exploring the effect of stimulus similarity on the summation effect in causal learning", published in Experimental Psychology.

 The data for this paper are csv files located in the folders Experiment 1, Experiment 2, ..., Experiment 6.